 Enlisted below are the principles of ISO 9001:2015:

-- Focus on Customer: The main emphasis of most businesses is to fulfill customers’ requirements and mostly aims for exceeding customers’ expectations.
-ISO 9001:2015 helps to integrate an organization’s goals and objectives to the latest market trends and customer’s demands to keep your business ahead of times.
+The main emphasis of most businesses is to fulfill customers’ requirements and mostly aims for exceeding customers’ expectations.
+ISO 9001:2015 helps to integrate an organization’s goals and objectives to the latest market trends and customer demands to keep your business ahead of time.

 A process-based approach has been designed for those organizations who choose to work systematically, which means their documentation processes, methodologies, and compliance would fall under ISO 9001:2015 by fulfilling the standard’s requirements.